Leslie station

 Leslie is a station on Line 4 Sheppard of the Toronto subway system.
 It is located at 1209 Sheppard Avenue East at Old Leslie Street in Toronto, Ontario, Canada.
 It was opened in 2002.

-Wi-Fi service is available at this station.
+As of 2024, the station is the second least used on the heavy-rail subway system, with an average daily ridership of 3,988.

 History

 Leslie station opened for public viewing on November 22, 2002, along with the rest of the Sheppard subway line and for revenue service on November 24, 2002.